Lego Friends: Friends: Holiday Special

 Friends: Holiday Special is a 21-minute television special that premiered in YouTube on 6 November 2021.

 Friends: Heartlake Stories

 In 2022, four TV specials for Friends: Heartlake Stories were released on YouTube, including Fitting In, Plight of the Bumblebee, Wet Wallop and The Final Countdown.
 Those shorts made their linear premiere on Disney Channel on August 21, 2022.

-Friends The Next Chapter
+Friends: The Next Chapter New Beginnings

-Friends The Next Chapter is a 44-minute television special that premiered in YouTube on 29 January 2023.
+Friends: The Next Chapter New Beginnings is a 44-minute television special that premiered in YouTube on 29 January 2023.

+Untitled live-action TV special

+In July 2025, Kenny Ortega was announced as an executive producer to a live-action television musical based on the Lego Friends theme.
+Set for a 2026 release, the plot details a girl's magical transportation into Heartlake City after having constructed the Lego brick world.
+Principal photography will take place in August 2025 in London.

 Critical reception

 The Lego Friends animated series has been praised for its positive role models and messaging, but criticised for its consumerism.
 Reviewer, Emily Ashby for Common Sense Media gave the series a two star rating, commenting that, "The characters are five strong, big-hearted teen girls who are good examples of the value of friendship.
 Social rivalry and other troubles arise in each story, but the girls overcome them in ways that celebrate cooperation, responsibility, and individuality."
 The review also opined that, "this somewhat plodding series feels more like an extended commercial than it does a solid contender for kids' attention".